telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/change-validation-tooltip-position.md

 # Change the Validation Message Position in Popup Edit Form

-By design, validation messages are tooltips that display over other page content.
+By design, validation messages inside the Grid are tooltips that display over other adjacent content.
 The example below shows how to change this behavior and display the validation messages at a specific position in the Grid's popup edit form.

 The approach relies on the following milestones: